 4. Not selling to the right person

-Salespeople can waste time by not connecting with the right decision makers within a prospect’s company — whether that’s selling to someone too far down the decision-making chain who will still need to get buy-in, or bypassing the true decision maker in an attempt to sell to the C-suite.
+Salespeople can waste time by not connecting with the right decision makers within a prospect’s company, whether that’s selling to someone too far down the decision-making chain, or bypassing the true decision maker in an attempt to sell to the C-suite.
 (The latter is a big problem.)

-Before going in, salespeople need to conduct research, whether on the company’s website or via social media, to ensure they reach the best possible person for the job at hand.
+Before going in, salespeople need to conduct research on the prospect’s website, via social media networks such as LinkedIn and through their own customer relationship management tool (CRM) and lead generation software, to ensure they reach the best possible person for the job at hand.

-Making accurate contacts will avoid the initial message from getting diluted or lost down the line, as it’s passed on from person to person.
+Finding qualified leads and making accurate contacts will avoid your initial message getting diluted or lost down the line, as it won’t get passed on from person to person.

 5. Letting email rule the day

-Many salespeople have been trained to jump at every incoming email, but that can create an unproductive rhythm of reacting throughout the day, rather than prioritizing the work that should take precedence.
+Many salespeople are trained to jump at every incoming email when undergoing sales coaching, but that can create an unproductive rhythm of reacting throughout the day, rather than prioritizing the work that should take precedence.

-Instead of letting email rule the day, Heiman trains her clients to turn off notifications and check email at certain intervals.
-She recommended that salespeople spend time first thing in the morning, prioritizing which tasks are important and doing those first.
+Instead of letting email rule the day, Heiman trains her clients to turn off notifications and only check email at certain intervals.
+She recommends that salespeople spend time prioritizing which tasks are important first thing in the morning, and then do those first.

 “After that, you can take an hour and you check your email,” Heiman said.